laravel/docs/pulse.md

 <a name="introduction"></a>
 ## Introduction

 Laravel Pulse delivers at-a-glance insights into your application's performance and usage.
-Track down bottlenecks like slow jobs and endpoints, find your most active users, and more.
+With Pulse, you can track down bottlenecks like slow jobs and endpoints, find your most active users, and more.

 For in-depth debugging of individual events, check out [Laravel Telescope](/docs/{{version}}/telescope).